jakemalley/virtualmuseum/README.md

  - jakemalley <jja.malley@gmail.com>
  - gabrieldb <gabrielbarnes@outlook.com>

 We are both two A-Level students from Somerset in the United Kingdom.
-Age 18, 17 respectively.
+Age 18, 17 respectivly.
-For the project Jake developed the Python code for interfacing to the API and the javascript code for Three JS.
-Gabriel researched the idea, designed the 3d models and collaborated on developing the javascript code.

 Sources
 =======